ZamoRzgar/Visual-Ai/README.md

 # Visual AI: Object Detection Application

-A modern web application that uses your device's webcam to detect objects in images.
-The app allows you to capture images, analyzes them using advanced computer vision, and provides detailed descriptions of the objects it detects.
+A modern web application that detects objects in images using advanced computer vision.
+The app offers two convenient ways to analyze images: capture directly from your webcam or upload existing images from your device.
+It provides detailed descriptions and visual annotations of the objects it detects.

 ## Features

-- Webcam-based object detection with an elegant user interface
+- **Dual Input Methods**:
+  - Webcam capture for real-time image analysis
+  - Image upload for analyzing existing photos
 - Utilizes YOLO v8 (You Only Look Once) model for fast and accurate detection
 - Web-based interface with no installation required
 - Displays bounding boxes around detected objects with confidence scores